 Jet grouting’s ability to construct soilcrete in limited spaces and around subsurface obstacles such as utilities, provides unique design flexibility.
 In any situation requiring control of groundwater or excavation of unstable soil (water-bearing or otherwise) jet grouting is often a preferred solution.

 Usually, jet grouting can be accomplished without disrupting normal facility operations.
-The development of containerized, highly mobile support equipment reduces mobilization and demobilization costs and time.
+The development of containerized, highly mobile support equipment has reduced mobilization and demobilization costs and time.
 Jet grouting can often result in construction schedule savings.

 District of Columbia Water and Sewer Authority